Apostolicae curae: Saepius officio

 Frederick Temple, Archbishop of Canterbury, and William Maclagan, Archbishop of York, answered Pope Leo's charges in their written response, Saepius officio: Answer of the Archbishops of Canterbury and York to the bull Apostolicae Curae of H.H.
 Leo XIII.

 First, they asserted that the ordination ceremonies in question were biblically valid.
 They then provided pages of quotations, detailing Catholic and Eastern Orthodox liturgies that they considered guilty of the same alleged offenses.
 According to the archbishops, if the ordinations of the bishops and priests in the Anglican churches were invalid then, by the same measure, so must be the ordinations of clergy in the Catholic and Eastern Orthodox churches.

 On the charge of intent, the response argued that the readmission of the required phrases in 1662 were addressed more to the Presbyterian rather than the Roman controversy.
 They asserted also that the Book of Common Prayer as a whole contained a strong sacrificial theology in the ordinal.
 They agreed that, at the time of the reunion of the churches under Queen Mary, many Edwardian priests were deprived for various reasons.
 They then demonstrated that not one priest was deprived on account of defect of order.
 Some were voluntarily reordained and others received anointing as a supplement to their previous ordination.
 Some, and perhaps the majority, remained in their benefices without reordination.
 By contrast all who were married had to put their wives away as invalidly married.
 In some cases, Edwardian priests were promoted to higher positions in the Catholic Church.
 They argued against the pope's example of John Clement Gordon, stating that—among other things—Gordon's desire for reordination had its roots in the discredited Nag's Head Fable.

 The Catholic bishops of England and Wales issued a response to Saepius officio, entitled A Vindication of the Bull 'Apostolicae Curae, and pointed out the Protestant theology of Cranmer and the English Reformers.
+This Vindication dissected Cranmer's theology and aimed to prove the deficiencies of Anglican orders by elaborating on the Bull, noting that the concepts of "Real Presence" and "Sacrifice" were meant in a less objective sense in the Edwardine ordinals.
+Furthermore, the Vindication demonstrated that in numerous ancient Rites of the Church, Eastern and Western, the notion of a Sacrificing Priesthood was understood similar to the Catholic position, and not at all similar to the Anglican position.